data-datum/100DaysofMLCode/README.md

 Day 6: Reading about tSNE and implementation in Python http://bit.ly/2A9mfNa and http://bit.ly/2A9Xe4o

 Day 7: #Move37 Course School of AI http://bit.ly/2x4kqhY

+Day 8: Reading and coding about Data Wrangling in R.